FlamingoLindo/FlamingoLindo/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=flamingolindo&show_icons=true&locale=en" alt="flamingolindo" /></p>

-<p>Tthe most used languages and tools graph is lying, it says all of that stuff, because of a project that I made using pyinstaller</p>
+<p>The most used languages and tools graph is lying, it says all of that stuff, because of a project that I made using pyinstaller</p>